Here we continue with our dissection of iio_dummy

 break;

-Code 9 illustrate the processes of getting the information from reg_data, verifying the option, and if it is 0 push the event.
-Notice the macro IIO_EVENT_CODE which is responsible for creating an event identifier.
+which is responsible for creating an event identifier.
 Finally, the timestamp related to the event is also stored.
 The rest of the code follows a similar pattern just by changing the set of flags.

-Attention: If you play with iio_dummy events, you will notice that iio_simple_dummy_event_handler play an important task in the event handler processes.
+play an important task in the event handler processes.